kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/Lenses.md

 Point these lenses towards something flammable (dry wood), and it’ll catch fire eventually with a sharp enough lens and a bright enough sun.

-Lenses work by refracting light
+Lenses work by refracting light using optical glass (made for consistent refraction).